 The Big Come Up

 The Black Keys have remained faithful to the blues tradition, all the while implementing revolutionary sounds not typically associated with the genre.
 In 2002, The Black Keys released their first album, “The Big Come Up,” a gritty blues rock album that pays homage to legends like Robert Johnson.
 In this album, Auerbach’s voice seems distant and muggy, almost as if he’s talking through a payphone.
-The style of this album is appropriately labeled garage rock, given that they recorded this album in Carney’s dim, cramped basement.
+According to GuitarJunky, the style of this album is appropriately labeled garage rock, given that they recorded this album in Carney’s dim, cramped basement.

 On this album, they used a sound distortion technique called medium fidelity, which created the distinct rough sound of Auerbach’s voice and guitar, making this album seem like it could have been recorded in the 1950s.
 This method of distortion, along with Auerbach’s sporadic riffs of sliding guitar, sends the listener back in time, only to be forced back to the modern era with Carney’s modern yet simple punk rock drum style.
 This album established the Black Keys as a band that can capture the heart of the Delta blues, while still creating something entirely unique.
 The songs “Countdown” and “Heavy Soul” exemplify their interpretation of traditional blues.